michaelt999/PersonInfoImport/README.md

 ## Developments

 ### 1. Assumptions:
 * All the functionalities are in the same code base.
-So, there's no need to create a seperate library or Web API.
+So, there's no need to create a seperate library or Web API project.
 * The imported file has no header.
-If it has a header with the same  column, the header will be be ignored.
+If it has a header with the same column names, the header will be checked and ignored.
 * All the fields of the record must in the same order: LastName, FirstName, Email, FavoriteColor, and DateOfBirth.
 * The allowed delimiters (commas, pipes and spaces) do not appear anywhere in the data values themselves
 * The Rest API Get sorted lists are the same as those used in the Outputs (#2 in the requirements).